 It’s an age-old debate that’s been going on since way before the internet has existed: are barbells or dumbbells better for building muscle?

-One of the reasons it’s been such a contentious topic for so long is that both types of training apparatuses have certain pros and cons, which we’ll be discussing below.
+One of the reasons it’s been such a contentious topic for so long is that both types of training apparatus have certain pros and cons, which we’ll be discussing below.

-Before we try and come to a verdict on which one is best, however, let’s talk a little bit about the different types of barbells and dumbbells and what the advantages to each are.
+Before we attempt to come to a verdict on which one is best, however, let’s first take a quick look at the different types of barbells and dumbbells and what the advantages of each are.

 Fixed-weight barbells, in contrast, are considerably shorter than Olympic barbells in general, and as the name implies, cannot be adjusted.
-They usually range anywhere from 15 to 150 lbs and can be found on a dedicated rack –much like dumbbells — in most professional gyms.
+They generally range from 15 up to 150 pounds and can usually be found on a dedicated rack in most professional gyms.

 While they may be more convenient than Olympic barbells when it comes to loading them, fixed-weight barbells are more limited in terms of the types of exercises they’re best suited for.

 In addition to the traditional straight bar, both plate-loaded and fixed-weight barbells can also come in a number of specialized forms, specifically designed to improve safety, comfort, and performance on certain exercises.

 Common examples you’re likely to come across in your average commercial gym include the EZ-curl bar, trap bar, safely squat bar, and deadlift bar, just to name a few.

 Just like with barbells, there are also adjustable and fixed-weight dumbbells.
 Fixed-weight dumbbells are what you’re likely to come across in most professional gyms.